February 11, 2022

 By Pavel Jiřík in Blog

-Voice biometric technology has made tremendous progress in the last few years.
+Voice biometrics technology has made tremendous progress in the last few years.
 Now that practically all industries have started to adopt voice identification, we soon might not need to remember a password or customer number anymore when calling a bank or support center.
 One would only need to speak with their Interactive Voice Response (IVR) or a support agent, which could immediately identify the caller.
 How?
 By comparing the speaker's voice to voiceprints stored in the organization's database.

 What's more, this is also a more secure way of verifying someone's identity.
 As every human's voice is unique, their identity can be checked seamlessly and with extreme accuracy while they are naturally talking to an agent or IVR.